sharaththegeek/2048iOS/README.md

 The game logic was done completely by the developer and no part of code is borrowed.

 Refer Documentation for more details.
+Please refer the screnshots available in the screenshots folder to view the game design.
+A video of the gameplay is also available within the folder.

 Forking is not recommended for this project but if any genuine developments are proposed, they will be welcomed.